StefanoMammola/Analysis_RAT_TREE/README.md

 R code and data to generate the analysis in:

-Cardoso, P., Fukushima, C.S. & Mammola, S. (2022) Quantifying the international collaboration of researchers and research institutions.
-Trends in Ecology and Evolution.
+Cardoso, P., Fukushima, C.S. & Mammola, S. (2022) Quantifying the internationalization and representativeness in research.
+Trends in Ecology and Evolution, DOI: 10.1016/j.tree.2022.06.011

 The repository contains: